ruchitapaithankar15/Neural-Nets-Computer-vision/README.md

 Call your python file `hw2.py` and zip it, along with your example images and `ReadMe.pdf`, into an archive called `DREXELID_hw_1.zip` where `DREXELID` is your `abc123` alias.
 DO NOT include _any_ other files.

-# Grading
-Because tux has limited hardware, and to encourage you to explore more complex ideas if you would like, this assignment does not need to run on tux to be graded.
-If you'd like to explore GPU-based training, you can try Google Colab for free (https://colab.research.google.com/).

-To avoid runtime errors:
-* do no import any libraries (this is a requirement)
-* do not rely on environment variables
-* do not hard code any paths into your program

-The assignment is worth 15 points and will be graded as follows:
-* 2 points for correctly implementing a single linear layer network
-* 2 points for correctly implementing the multi-layer perceptron (MLP) network
-* 2 points for correctly implementing the convolutional network
-* 1 point for correctly implementing learning rate scheduling
-* 1 point for implementing data augmentations
-* 7 points for completing the report

-Extra Credit Options:
-* 1 point: implement equalized learning rate and compare the results in the report
-* 1 point: implement a state-of-the-art network (check https://paperswithcode.com/sota/image-classification-on-cifar-10 for state-of-the-art network architectures)
-* 1 point: do something really interesting.
-You must describe the technique and results in the report.